 You know you want to and possibly need to start a business.

 But you can’t give up your job.
-Or you might have a job and a family to take care of.
+You have responsibilities.

 To avoid that fate you can do the same simple thing the thousands of similar business owners have done.
 You can make a decision that this business is happening no matter what.